michele-paparella/Thunder/README.md

     	@Override
    		public void onRatingOk() {
-       		//the user wants to rate your app :)
+       		//the user wants to rate your app!
     	}

     	@Override